-- 1 It is intended to let the students have a panoramic view of modern history of the world since Renaissance and Reformation. - 2 This will complete his study of the world history. - 3 The candidate will have a bird's eye view of the whole history of the world. - 4 This will prepare him for interplay between the micro and macro.
+- It is intended to let the students have a panoramic view of modern history of the world since Renaissance and Reformation. - 2 This will complete his study of the world history. - 3 The candidate will have a bird's eye view of the whole history of the world. - 4 This will prepare him for interplay between the micro and macro.

-- Age of scientific Reasoning and Enlightenment. - Emergence of Nation States in Europe. - e) Industrial Revolution: Causes, Consequences, Emergence of New classes. - American War of Independence: Nature and causes, edurse of struggle and significance.
+- Age of scientific Reasoning and Enlightenment. - Emergence of Nation States in Europe. - Industrial Revolution: Causes, Consequences, Emergence of New classes. - American War of Independence: Nature and causes, course of struggle and significance.

-- a) French Revolution: Causes, main events and its impact. - b) France under Napoleon Bonaparte - Vienna Settlement (with special reference to Metternich) - Development of liberalism and Nationalism in Europe, Unification of Italy and Germany.
+- French Revolution: Causes, main events and its impact. - France under Napoleon Bonaparte - c) Vienna Settlement (with special reference to Metternich) - Development of liberalism and Nationalism in Europe, Unification of Italy and Germany.

-- Eastern question with special reference to Crimean war and Berlin settlement. - b) Colonial expansion of European powers in Asia, Africa and Latin America - c) American civil war: Causes and results - First World war: Causes and Results, Paris Settlement and League of Nations.
+- Eastern question with special reference to Crimean war and Berlin settlement. - Colonial expansion of European powers in Asia, Africa and Latin America - e) American civil war: Causes and results - First World war: Causes and Results, Paris Settlement and League of Nations.

 - Causes and consequences of Bolshevik Revolution, Economic and Social reconstruction of Russia. - World Economic Depression (1924-30) Cultural Revolution in China.
-Rise of Japan as an imperial power. - e) Rise of Yazism and Fascism - d) Second World War: Causes and Results a) Sermation of UNO and its achievements b) Cold War- Meaning, causes and consequences
+Rise of Japan as an imperial power. - e) Rise of Nazism and Fascism - Second World War: Causes and Results

+Formation of UNO and its achievements

-- c) Rise of Nationalist movements in Indonesia, China and Indo China, Emergence of Kamul Alaturk, Awakening and Nationalism in the Arab World. - d) Beginning of Globalisation
+- b) Cold War- Meaning, causes and consequences - Rise of Nationalist movements in Indonesia, China and Indo China, Emergence of Kamal Ataturk, Awakening and Nationalism in the Arab World. - d) Beginning of Globalisation